Using UnCSS and grunt-uncss with WordPress

 7. rees_will I published the gruntfile I use for this site here https://gist.github.com/lgladdy/05774c794bedbbde366c

-8. MickCreates avatar
+8. MickCreates Avatar

 MickCreates